Maybe I’m easily enthused, but I still get a boot out of finding overlap between my mother’s tree and my father’s.

 Henry Howland Jr. (1604-1671) is thought to have come to Massachusetts with his brother Arthur aboard either the Fortune in 1621, or the Anne in 1623.
 A Quaker, Henry went to Rhode Island with the rest of his lot after being cast out of the Massachusetts settlements.
 Eventually his descendants ventured off into New York State – Dutchess and Saratoga Counties – marrying into the Waites, the Weeks family, the Husteds, and *TAAA-DAAA!* the Watsons.

 Elder brother (and Big-Deal Guy) John Howland (1598?-1672) was a passenger on the Mayflower, and signed the Mayflower Compact.
-He is also well-known as the guy who crossed half the Atlantic but fell overboard during a storm.
+He is also well-known as the guy who crossed the Atlantic but fell overboard in Cape Cod Bay during a storm.
 He caught hold of a mast line, so it’s told, and was pulled to safety.

 John Howland remained in the general Plymouth Metropolitan Area, as did his descendants who met up with, and married into, the Richmond families of Bristol County, Mass.
 Circa 1785, a bunch of Richmonds moved to Vermont.
 The next generation settled in NE Ohio, where Mary Gifford Richmond was born.
 She married Joseph Brown, and their daughter Libbie married George Earl.
 Libbie & George were the parents of my ultimate connected ancestor – The Common Denominator – my genealogical Rome to which all roads lead… Lula Earl Ralston, Mom’s great-grandmother.